gvalkov/python-evdev/docs/install.rst

     --!>
     </div>

-Consult the relevant documentation of your OS package manager for installation instructions.
+Consult the documentation of your OS package manager for installation instructions.

 From source